-- Find the most recent version of Ruskin at https://rbr-global.com/products/software. - Receive an automatic notification about a new release when you start the application. - Check from within Ruskin by navigating to Help > Check for updates. - Send an email to support@rbr-global.com, subject: "Ruskin update request", and ask us to add you to the mailing list.
+- Find the most recent version of Ruskin at https://rbr-global.com/products/software. - Receive an automatic notification about a new release when you start the application. - Check from within Ruskin by navigating to Help > Check for updates. - Send an email to subject: "Ruskin update request", and ask us to add you to the mailing list.
 You will receive an email as soon as the new version is released.